What's Causing Cravings For Sugar & Junk Food

 If you haven't checked it out yet, you should, it's a fantastic program that gets real results.

-We know that the hardest part of any diet, whether for weight loss, muscle gain or health, is getting over our cravings for sugar and junk food.
+We know that the hardest part of any diet, whether for fat loss, muscle gain or health, is getting over our cravings for sugar and junk food.

 There's no question there.